tdm126/tdm126.github.io/README.md

 #  Welcome to Tim Mok's GitHub
-Contoso news project

-Hi, I am learning how to use GitHub and also uploading my homework project from my "HTML & Javascript" course by Microsoft @ edx.org as I go along.
-You can visit my page at http://timMok.github.io
+Hi, I am learning how to use GitHub and am trying to create a portfolio page using Wordpress.
+Also I am uploading my project page from my HTML & Javascript course by Microsoft through edx.org as I go along.
+My project page is http://timmok.github.io/contoso-news